Updating your 360Giving data¶

 Changing how your name appears in 360Giving tools¶

-The name that appears on the 360Giving Data Registry is controlled by 360Giving.
+The name that appears on the 360Giving Data Registry, and the organisation page for each publisher in GrantNav, is controlled by 360Giving.
 For any queries about the process to change the name in your data, and to request an amendment to the 360Giving Data Registry please contact the 360Giving Helpdesk via email@example.com.

 Taking down published data¶

 A fundamental aspect of publishing using the 360Giving Data Standard, and publishing open data in general, is that once the information is released it may be downloaded and used by anyone.

 An organisation is free to decide to stop publishing data and/or can remove the data from their website, however the information that has been published may still be held and used by anyone who has already downloaded it.

 360Giving has a Take down policy for the data linked from our Data Registry and loaded into our tools, so we will remove any published data on request.

 Read our introduction the tools that use 360Giving data.

 This guidance aims to support funders through the 360Giving publishing process.
 If you can't find the information you need or you have further questions email 360Giving Helpdesk.
 You can help us improve this guidance by filling out our feedback form.